7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 	 * SHA-512/256: 30 31 30 0d 06 09 60 86 48 01 65 03 04 02 06 05 00 04 20 || H.
 ```

-Briefly, the padded plaintext starts with two bytes `0x00 0x01` and continues with lots of `oxFF` bytes named `PS`. `PS` terminates with byte `0x00`.
-Here are the starts of ASN.1 content:
+Briefly, the padded plaintext begins with the bytes` 0x00 0x01` and continues with multiple `0xFF` bytes, referred to as `PS`, ending with byte `0x00`.
+Here is the start of the ASN.1 content:

 ![Decrypting the Signature ASN Tree](Images/DecryptingtheSignatureASNTree.jpg)

-As you can see, it is specifying the digest algorithm (`SHA-256`) and the digest value (`79007003e5756941bb23b36e2e599782277c22cb27b409497425be8e75637379`).
+As shown, it specifies the digest algorithm (`SHA-256`) and the digest value `79007003e5756941bb23b36e2e599782277c22cb27b409497425be8e75637379`.

-Remember this digest value?
-It's the digest over the modified `authenticatedAttributes` we calculated in previous sub-sections.
+Recall this digest value?
+It’s the digest calculated over the modified `authenticatedAttributes` in previous sections.

 # Illustrative Summary of Content to be digested